Table of Contents

 Get a Legal Opinion

 If objections persist between you and the trustee, an evaluation of the situation by an Indiana trust lawyer would be appropriate.
 Someone with knowledge of estate planning in Indiana can study the terms of the trust and research your legal standing.
 Upon establishing your legal basis for correcting a trustee’s administration, a lawyer can write the trustee a letter explaining how to correct administration to align with the trust’s directives.
+This is often the stage where understanding the docketed meaning becomes crucial, since the lawyer may explain whether your dispute should proceed into court records.

 Replace the Trustee